 and for the variance $C_2$,

-The right-hand sides of the above equations are power-series expansions of the appropriate scaling functions.
+The right-hand sides of the above equations are the power-series expansions of the appropriate scaling functions.
 Higher cumulants may also be computed and show that the distribution is non-Gaussian.
 The $p$th cumulant is of order $x^{2p-2}$.

-Numerical results will be shown for comparison in Sec.\ref{subsec:numerics}.
+Numerical results will be shown for comparison in Sec.~\ref{sec:numerics}.

-So far we have discussed the small $x$ expansion.
-In the opposite limit of large ${x=t/q}$, we enter a regime where the entropies are much smaller than one and are distributed over many orders of magnitude.
-It is then more useful to consider the typical value of $S_2$ than its average.

-In principle one should be able to extract asymptotics in this regime using the dominant eigenvalues of the transfer matrix, but the analytical continuation to the replica limit appears to be subtle.
-However, in this regime it is sufficient to consider the two leading singular values of $\check\rho$, since others are strongly subleading.
-This is discussed for the IRM case (${N=0}$) in App.~E of \cite{nahum2021measurement} and gives ${\overline{\ln S_2}\sim -t/q}$ in the present notation.
-(This calculation could be extended to the Born rule case by reweighting using with the Born rule factor.)
-The exponential decay constant at large $x$ appears to be consistent with numerical data for large $x=t/q$ in the IRM case.

-\subsection{Small $x$ expansion of $S_1$}
+\subsection{Small--$x$ expansion of $S_1$}

-The approach explained above based on interpolation can be generalized to arbitrary $n$.
-As the length of a single $n$-cycle $|n^1| = n-1$ and the number of minimal factorizations $m(n-1; n^1) = n^{n-2}$~\cite{denes1959representation}, we have $|n^k| = k(n-1)$ and counting the possible orderings $k$ $n$-cycles
+The approach explained above based on interpolation can be generalized to arbitrary R\'enyi index $n$.
+In Eq.~\eqref{eq:TexpHurw} we must then set $[\mu]=n^k 1^{N-kn}$.
+As already discussed in Sec.~\ref{subsec:deterministic_S_n}, the length of a single $n$-cycle is ${|n^1| = n-1}$, so that the expansion in Eq.~\eqref{eq:TexpHurw} starts at order $x^{k(n-1)}$, with the coefficient